jessicawyz/tp/docs/UserGuide.md

 **Note:** <br>
 * If the amount marked as paid exceeds the total outstanding payment, the total outstanding payment will be set to 0. <br>
 * If the amount owed by student is already 0, you are still allowed to enter the command, but there will be no changes. <br>
-* All payments added will be rounded off to the nearest $0.01.

 </box>